What is enrichment?

 Data refers to the information collected through observation, measurement, or research.
 It can be qualitative (descriptive) or quantitative (numerical).
 In animal care, data might include health records, behaviour observations, feeding habits, or environmental conditions.

-In animal enrichment programs, understanding various measurements such as volume, weight, area, ratio, and time helps in designing and assessing activities effectively.
+In animal enrichment programs, understanding various measurements such as volume, weight, area, ratio, and time helps design and assess activities effectively.
 Below are examples of how these calculations might be applied.
-In animal enrichment programs, understanding various measurements such as volume, weight, area, ratio, and time helps in designing and assessing activities effectively.
+In animal enrichment programs, understanding various measurements such as volume, weight, area, ratio, and time helps design and assess activities effectively.

 Below are examples of how these calculations might be applied.